MicrosoftDocs/cpp-docs/docs/preprocessor/pragma-directives-and-the-pragma-keyword.md

 The following code example demonstrates how the **`_Pragma`** keyword could be used in an assert-like macro.
 It creates a pragma directive that suppresses a warning when the condition expression happens to be constant.

-The macro definition uses the `do`-`while(0)` idiom for multi-statement macros so that it can be used as though it were one statement.
+The macro definition uses the `do ... while(0)` idiom for multi-statement macros so that it can be used as though it were one statement.
 For more information, see [C multi-line macro](https://stackoverflow.com/questions/1067226/c-multi-line-macro-do-while0-vs-scope-block) on Stack Overflow.
-The **`_Pragma`** statement only applies to the line of code that follows it.
+The **`_Pragma`** statement in the example only applies to the line of code that follows it.

 ```C
 // Compile with /W4